Universe-2025-SEC1364W-Templates/workshop-guide/section2-rolling-out-guardrails.md

 Repeat the steps above but target repositories with the `Standard` and `Low` properties.
 Set the enforcement status to **Evaluate**; this will still show optional status checks, and insights about which pushes would have failed, without enforcing them.

 The filtering allows us to create a single ruleset that applies to both `Standard` and `Low` repositories.
 We can achieve this by excluding `Critical` repositories using the query: `-props.Business_Criticality:Critical`.
+Alternatively, you can use the filter `props.Business_Criticality:Standard,Low`.

 <img alt="non-critical repos ruleset target" src="imgs/section2-ruleset-non-critical-filter.png" />